-Tips for Baby Boomers to Avoid Alcohol and Drug Abuse Over July 4th Holiday.
+Tips for Baby Boomers to Avoid Alcohol and Drug Abuse On New Years Holiday.

-Holidays, like July 4th, are one of the most prevalent times for people (especially people in recovery) to hurt themselves and loved ones by Alcohol and/or Drug relapsing.
+Holidays, like New Years, are one of the most prevalent times for people (especially people in recovery) to hurt themselves and loved ones by Alcohol and/or Drug relapsing.

-How typical is it to abuse substances during the July 4th Holiday and other Holidays?
+How typical is it to abuse substances during the New Years and other Holidays?